BagusNaren/BagusNaren/README.md

 ### 🧪 Projects You Should See

-- 🎮 **InvestasiApp** – Java-based console application for simulating investment in stocks and bonds
+- 🎮 **GoInvest** – Java-based console application for simulating investment in stocks and bonds (listed as Tugas-PBO-1).

 ---